 The Broadcasters Club is another exciting option for NMSU students interested in television or radio.
 Broadcasters Club members meet every other week and are joined by industry professionals from the local area and around the world as they share their experiences in journalism and broadcasting.
 Students raise funds through bake sales and car washes and attend professional conferences both in and out of state.
 For more information about the Broadcasters Club, contact Dr. Roger Mellen at firstname.lastname@example.org.

-Kokopelli is an online news publication produced by journalism students at New Mexico State University.
+Kokopelli is an online news publication produced by journalism and media studies students at New Mexico State University.
 Kokopelli provides a unique opportunity for advanced journalism students to write, shoot and edit content for publication on a weekly basis under the supervision of a faculty adviser.
 Students cover breaking and general campus news including athletics.
 Additional coverage beats include senior administration, student government, academics, and arts and entertainment.
 Students are also responsible for managing Kokopelli’s various social media channels.

 Kokopelli provides an excellent opportunity for students to hone their reporting skills, publish their work, increase exposure and enhance their professional portfolios.
 Students may also receive course credit for their work.